+- While linked to the vehicle, start the engine, then press and release the M button.

+- The Main Menu displays.

+- Use the UP

+and DOWN

+buttons, as necessary, to highlight Live Data Menu, then press the ENTER

+button.

-- While linked to the vehicle, start the engine, then press and release the LD/M web button. - The "Mode Selection Menu" displays. - - The "Live Data" menu displays. - - The "Record Live Data Menu" displays. - - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
-Use the UP (△) and DOWN (○) buttons, as necessary, to highlight Erase DTCs, then press the ENTER (4) button to erase DTCs from the vehicle's computer.
-When the Erase process is complete, the "Record by DTC Trigger" screen displays. - When the "Record by DTC Trigger" screen displays, select the desired trigger point as follows:
+- The "Live Data" menu displays.

+- - The "Record Live Data Menu" displays.

+- - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
+Use the UP △ and DOWN ⊖ buttons, as necessary, to highlight Erase DTCs, then press the ENTER → button to erase DTCs from the vehicle's computer.
+When the Erase process is complete, the "Record by DTC Trigger" screen displays.

+- If the erase was not successful, an advisory message shows on the display.
+Press the M button to return to the Erase DTCs screen.
+Verify that the Scan Tool is properly connected to the vehicle's DLC and that the ignition is on, then repeat the erase procedure.

+- 5. When the "Record by DTC Trigger" screen displays, select the desired trigger point as follows: